-Parking regulations aim to create safe and convenient access for all drivers in Fernie, from limited free parking zones, to spaces reserved for electric vehicles and people with mobility issues.
+Parking regulations aim to create safe and convenient access for all drivers in Fernie, from limited free parking zones to spaces reserved for electric vehicles and people with mobility issues.

 In 2011, Halcrow Consulting Inc., was contracted to draft a Parking Management Plan for the City of Fernie.
-The Plan identified strategies address zoning, collaboration, time limits, metering, permits, enforcement, sidewalk cafés, programming, design standards, monitoring, and a small set of specific concerns.
+The Plan identified strategies to address zoning, collaboration, time limits, metering, permits, enforcement, sidewalk cafés, programming, design standards, monitoring, and a small set of specific concerns.

 Enforcement of Parking Regulations